quangnd/js-datastructures-algorithm/README.md

 3. Run `npm run test-recursion` to run all tests in `recursion folder`.
 4. Run `npm run test-search` to run all tests in `searching folder`.
 5. Run `npm run test-sort` to run all tests in `sorting folder`.
+6. Run `npm run test-data-structures` to run all tests in `data-structures folder`.

 ## Learning resources 📃